 Ko worries about them; his mother is old and suffers from hypertension and other medical conditions.
 On top of that, he says that they’ve been traumatised by the ongoing crisis.
 He hopes to bring them to Yangon, but acquiring the necessary documents will be no easy feat.

 *Some names have been changed for security reasons.

 If you enjoyed this article and would like to join our movement to create space for research, conversation, and action in Southeast Asia, please join New Naratif as a member—it’s just US$52/year (US$1/week)!

 Brennan O’Connor worked for Canada’s leading media publications before dedicating himself full time to cover self-generated under-reported stories in the mainstream press.
-In 2010, he left his native country to move to Southeast Asia to follow a long-term photo project on Myanmar’s ethnic minority groups.
-O’Connor’s photography was recently projected at the prestigious Visa Pour l'image in Perpignan and honoured with the 2017 Prix Lucas Dolega Award in January.
-As part of the award, the series was exhibited in Paris this January.
-His work has been published in Foreign Policy; Paris Match; L’Obs; Al Jazeera; The National; Burn Magazine; and The Walrus and screened at Angkor Photo Festival and Yangon Photo Festival in 2015 and the Fotograf Vakfı 3rd Documentary Photography Days in 2016.
+In 2010, he left his native country to move to Southeast Asia to follow a long-term photo project on Myanmar’s ethnic groups.
+O’Connor’s project was projected at the prestigious Visa Pour l'image in Perpignan, France, and honoured with the Lucas Dolega Award.
+His work has been published in the Guardian, Foreign Policy, Paris Match, L’Obs, Al Jazeera, Burn Magazine and The Walrus.